flokk.

 Mercado Coral Negro (Ki Huic)

 Wind down the first evening browsing this open-air artisan market on Kukulcan Boulevard, where vendors sell hammocks, embroidered clothing, and handmade ceramics at negotiable prices.
-It is a low-pres
+It is a low-pressure way to pick up souvenirs and let kids spend their first pesos.

 shopping